 This is a laboratory course associated with the L.EGR-342: Dynamic Systems course.
 This course will be focused on examining phenomena in modeling and control of systems in the mechanical and electrical realms.
 This course will integrate engineering topics such as thermodynamics, fluid dynamics, circuits, dynamics and statics.
 Prerequisites: L.EGR-232; L.MAT-260, L.MAT-310; L.CIT-115; L.PHY-224.
 Co-requisite: L.EGR-342.
 1 credit.

 This is a laboratory course associated with the L.EGR-334: Thermodynamics course.
 This course will be focused on modeling of thermodynamic systems (such as heat transfer and power cycles) and design of thermodynamics systems.
 This course will integrate engineering topics such as fluid dynamics, dynamic systems, circuits, dynamics and statics.
 Prerequisites: L.EGR-232; L.MAT-260, L.MAT-310; L.CIT-115; L.PHY-224.
 Co-requisite: L.EGR-334.
 1 credit.

 L.EGR-490: Engineering Capstone Design I-PJ

 First part of year-long, multidisciplinary-team-based, open-ended engineering design project.
 Projects will target designing electromechanical systems.
 Skills practiced include teaming, project and time management, conflict resolution, literature search, job search, experimental design, oral and written reports.
-Prerequisites: L.EGR-105, L.EGR-106, L.EGR-231, L.EGR-232, L.EGR-236, L.EGR-335, L.EGR-342, L.MAT-310.
+Prerequisites: L.EGR-105, L.EGR-106, L.EGR-231, L.EGR-232, L.EGR-236, two 300+ level L.EGR courses, and L.MAT-310.
 Completion of three of the five AGE categories is highly recommended.
 3 credits.

 L.EGR-491: Engineering Capstone Design II